Terms used on our website and in the tube and pipe bending industry

 Below is a Glossary of Terms used on the Radius Benders website.
 We have tried to keep our descriptions short and to the point.
-If you have any suggestions on improving any of the Glossary of Terms, please do not hesitate to submit your suggestions via our contact form which can be found here.
+If you have any suggestions on improving any of the Glossary of Terms, please do not hesitate to submit your suggestions via our contact form.

 Glossary of Terms